Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed projectiles with `Inviso=true` suffering from potential inaccuracy problems if combined with `Airburst=yes` or Warhead with `EMEffect=true`.
 - Fixed the bug when `MakeInfantry` logic on BombClass resulted in `Neutral` side infantry.
 - Observers can now see cloaked objects owned by non-allied houses.
+- IvanBomb images now display and the bombs detonate at center of buildings instead of in top-leftmost cell of the building foundation.

 ## Animations